FloWuenne/fusion-benchmarking-scripts/02_setup_compute/README.md

 #### Manually setting the launch template for Fusion

 If you are not using Batch Forge to set up your queues, you will also have to manually set the launch template for your instances in your fusion queues.
-To do this, add the launch template we provide [Fusion launch template](./fusion_launch_template.txt) to your AWS batch account, then clone your existing AWS compute environment and during the Instance configuration step, choose the fusion launch template you created.
+To do this, add the launch template we provide ([Fusion launch template](./fusion_launch_template.txt)) to your AWS batch account, then clone or edit your existing AWS compute environment and during the Instance configuration step, choose the fusion launch template you created.

 ### YAML format description